 Classic, refreshing, and always fresh squeezed!

 History Class is a gathering place for friends to share stories over great food and beer.
 We spent years curating local artifacts and photographs to fill our taproom with the rich history of Panama City.
 When you visit, everything from the chairs you sit in to the art on the walls has a story to tell, and we hope that you enjoy hearing them as well as sharing your own with us.
-Enjoy 15 beers on tap, a variety of southern snacks, a comfortable space, and friendly staff to share stories with!
+Enjoy fresh beers on tap, a variety of southern snacks, a comfortable space, and friendly staff to share stories with!